York County Library

 Board of Trustees By-Laws

 The Board of Trustees of the York County Library is created by law to act as the citizen control or governing body of the library.
 Legal responsibility is vested in the Board of Trustees, which is the policy making body for the library system.
 The responsibilities of the Board of Trustees include, but are not limited to, supporting the library’s mission statement, employing a competent Library Director, working along with the Library Director to formulate all library policies and regulations, enhancing public relations, promoting library interests, procuring funds adequate for a progressive library program, controlling library funds, facilities, and equipment, and cooperating with other public agencies.

 Section 1: Statutory Entity.
-The Board of Trustees of the York County Library was created by an Ordinance passed by the York County Council on April 16, 1979, amended on May 6, 1985, and March 6, 1989, pursuant to Sections 4-9-35 through 4-9-39 of the South Carolina Code of Laws.
-The Board of Trustees derives its authority from said ordinances and is invested with the powers enumerated therein.
+The Board of Trustees of the York County Library was created by an Ordinance passed by the York County Council on April 16, 1979, pursuant to Sections 4-9-35 through 4-9-39 of the South Carolina Code of Laws.
+The Board of Trustees derives its authority from said ordinances, as periodically amended, and is invested with the powers enumerated therein.

 Section 2: Composition.
 As set out in these ordinances, the Board of Trustees shall be composed of seven members appointed by the York County Council each representing all York County residents.

 Section 3: Term of office.
 The term of office shall be for four years and until successors are appointed and qualify, with the terms of the members staggered to provide continuity of membership.
 Members may serve no more than two consecutive terms.
 Vacancies will be filled by the County Council for the unexpired term.
 Members appointed to fill vacancies may be appointed to serve two full consecutive terms in addition to the unexpired vacancy.
 No person shall be reappointed to the Board, after having served for two consecutive terms, until a minimum of one year has elapsed since the last service of such person upon the Board.